D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 [New-AzResourceGroupDeployment](https://learn.microsoft.com/en-us/powershell/module/az.resources/new-azresourcegroupdeployment?view=azps-11.4.0&viewFallbackFrom=azps-3.6.1)

-> the meaning of teh param: TemplateObject
+> the meaning of the param: TemplateObject
 > Example 2: Use a custom template object and parameter file to create a deployment

 This command creates a new deployment by using a custom and a template file on disk that has been converted to an in-memory hashtable.